-Organisational and Executive Social Media Policies & Guides
+Organisational & Executive Social Media Policies & Guides

-Organisation-specific social media policies and executive guides for public voice and presence
+Organisation-specific social media policies, playbooks and executive guides

 The result is often one of three things: